petermchale/truvari/tests/sample-haplotype-test/README.md

 https://github.com/petermchale/truvari/blob/55500977c48e0f35eb63086968f3908700cfb5fe/truvari/truvari#L138-L139

 are deleted.
-The suggested edit results in truvari now computing sequence similarity of the predicted haplotype in the sample genome in each region for DELs, which I believe
-was the intent espoused at
+The suggested edit results in truvari now computing sequence similarity of the predicted haplotype in the sample genome in each region for DELs, which I believe was the intent espoused at

 https://github.com/petermchale/truvari#comparing-haplotype-sequences-of-variants

 The previous version of the truvari code does not report the sample haplotype, as far as I can tell.
+The suggested edit results in a sequence-similarity measure that better differentiates matching calls from non-matching calls (see `classifications_sequence_similarities.tsv`).

 ## get data